-- 1. This package insert must be read completely before performing the test.
-Failure to follow the instructions in the insert will lead to inaccurate test results. - 2.
-Do not use expired test kits. - 3 Bring all reagents to room temperature (22-28°C) before use. - Do not use a component from any other test kit as a substitute for the 4. components in this kit. - 5.
-Do not use serum derived from hemolyzed blood specimens for testing. - 6 Do not ingest the reagents.
+- Read these Instructions for Use completely before performing the test.
+Failure to follow the instructions could lead to inaccurate test results. - 2.
+Do not use expired test kits - 3.
+Bring all reagents to room temperature (22-28°C) before use. - Do not use a component from any other test kit as a substitute for the components in this kit.
+Do not re-use the used microwells to test new samples. - 5.
+Do not use serum derived from hemolyzed blood specimens for testing. - Do not ingest the reagents.
 Avoid contact with eyes, skin and mouth.
 Wear protective clothing and disposable gloves while handling the kit reagents and clinical specimens.
-Wash hands thoroughly after performing the test. - 7.
-Do not smoke, drink, or eat in areas where specimens or kit reagents are being handled - Users of this test should follow the US CDC Universal Precautions for 8 prevention of transmission of HIV, HBV and other blood-borne pathogens. - All specimens and materials used to perform this test must be disposed of as 9 bio-hazardous waste - 10 Prior to the first incubation, and after addition of the Stop Solution, gently shake the microwells to ensure thorough mixing.
+Wash hands thoroughly after performing the test. - Do not smoke, drink, or eat in areas where specimens or kit reagents are being handled. - Follow the US CDC Universal Precautions for prevention of transmission of HIV, HBV and other blood-borne pathogens. - Dispose of all specimens and materials used to perform this test fT4 as bio- hazardous waste. - Prior to the first incubation, and after addition of the Stop Solution, gently shake the microwells to ensure thorough mixing.
 Avoid splashing liquid while shaking.
-Do now allow formation of air bubbles in the microwell. - 11.
-Do not allow the microwells to dry between the end of the washing operation and the reagent distribution. - The enzyme substrate reaction is very sensitive to metal ions.
-Thus, do not 12. allow any metal elements to come into contact with the conjugate or TMB Substrate - 13.
-The enzyme-substrate reaction is temperature dependent.
-Ensure that the room temperature is between 22-28°C during the TMB incubation. - 14.
+Do not allow formation of air bubbles in the microwell. - Do not allow the microwells to dry between the end of the washing operation and the reagent distribution. - The enzyme substrate reaction is very sensitive to metal ions.
+Thus, do not allow any metal elements to come into contact with the conjugate or TMB Substrate - The enzyme-substrate reaction is temperature dependent.
+Ensure that the room temperature is between 22-28°C during the incubation. - 14.
 The TMB substrate must be colorless.
-The appearance of color indicates that the reagent cannot be used and must be replaced.
-The TMB Substrate must be stored in the dark - 15.
-Use a new dispensing tip for each specimen.
-Never use the specimen container to distribute conjugate and TMB Substrate. - The wash procedure is critical.
-Wells must be aspirated completely before 16 adding the Wash buffer or liquid reagents.
+The appearance of blue color indicates that the reagent cannot be used and must be replaced.
+The TMB Substrate must be stored in the dark. - Do not pipette directly from the TMB Substrate container.
+Pour into a clean glass or plastic secondary container for further use. - Use a new dispensing tip for each specimen.
+Never use the specimen container to distribute conjugate and TMB Substrate. - 17.
+The wash procedure is critical.
+Wells must be aspirated completely before adding the Wash buffer or liquid reagents.
 Automatic washers must be validated with the test kit prior to use.
-Insufficient washing will result in poor precision and falsely elevated OD values. - 17.
-Microplate reader must be calibrated per manufacturer's instruction to ensure accurate OD readings.
-A non-calibrated reader may lead to invalid test results. - Avoid exposure to strong light during color development.
-18 when testing for fT3 concentration in human specimens.
-Failure to follow the procedure may lead to inaccurate results.
+Insufficient washing will result in poor precision and falsely elevated OD values. - Microplate reader must be calibrated per manufacturer's instruction to ensure accurate OD readings.
+A non-calibrated reader may lead to invalid test results. - 19.
+Avoid exposure to strong light during color development.